tritonro/TEST-Bootcamp-Backend/README.md

 ## 3. Writing the Backend
 ### Exercise 3.1
 The first step is to write handle the login requests.
-Note that in `login.html`, pressing the login button sends a GET request to `localhost:3000/login`.
+Note that in `login.html`, pressing the login button sends a POST request to `localhost:3000/login`.
 The POST requests at this URL are handled by our server through the function in `app.post('/login', func);`.
 Open `index.js` and fill in this function's body, to make it do roughly the following.
 1. Get the POST request's information
 2. Check if this matches with a user in the users collection of our database
 3. If it does, then route the client to `home.html`
 4. Otherwise, send a 404 status

+*Hint:* In order to do step 3, you may want to store the fact that a user is logged in.
+You can do this using the [express-session package](https://expressjs.com/en/resources/middleware/session.html) which I have already installed and set up for you.
+This package lets you store data during a session.

 To test this, run the server using `node index.js` and go to `http://localhost:3000/` in your browser.
 This will open the login page.
 Enter in user information that exists in your database (i.e. the data you entered with `mongosh` in Step 1).
 Then it should render the home page.